graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 `--base-learning-rate` specifies the exponent of the base learning rate.
 The learning rate is set by `lr = 2^blr * batch-size`.
 See <https://arxiv.org/abs/1804.07612> for more details.

 `--d`/`--datafolder` sets the directory of the data folder.
-Should contain a preprocessed Rossmann dataset of `train.csv` and `val.csv`
+This should contain a preprocessed Rossmann dataset of `train.csv` and `val.csv`.
+Alternatively use `--use-synthetic-data` to use random data generated directly on the IPU as needed by the program, removing any host <-> IPU data transfers.

 `--log-dir` sets the directory for model logs.
 The model will log summaries and checkpoints.